 Changing the aspect ratio can help make sure everything looks right and isn’t distorted.
-When you’re fixing this setting, keep in mind that some games need certain resolutions and how wide the picture is, while others might give you more options.
+When you’re fixing this setting, keep in mind that some games need certain resolutions and aspect ratios, while others might give you more options.
 Also, remember that higher resolutions will make your computer work harder, so make sure your system can handle it before you make any changes.

 To make your graphics look super clear and keep performance good during gameplay, think about all aspects of your computer setup like hardware, software and operating systems when tweaking these settings.
-And remember, some changes might not work with certain games due to if things don't work between hardware and software, so you might need to try out different settings.
+And remember, some changes might not work with certain games due to compatibility issues between hardware and software, so you might need to try out different settings.

 Tweak Settings Through Your Graphics Card Software

 Your graphics card software lets you make changes that work for your computer setup and game needs.
-These customizations can make your game look and run better, with settings like resolution, how wide the picture is, refresh rate, and more.
+These customizations can make your game look and run better, with settings like resolution, aspect ratio, refresh rate, and more.
 To make these changes, make sure you have the latest drivers and graphics card software installed.

 Once you’ve done this, you can start the program and start tweaking.
 You can change the resolution size for a game or app by either manually entering values or picking from a list of preconfigured resolutions.
 Some games might need a certain aspect ratio for the best results, and you can fix this with your graphics card software tools too.

-On top of that, lots of programs offer options for improving 3D visuals based on what your hardware can handle, and other things like smoothing out lines levels or texture details modes.
+On top of that, lots of programs offer options for improving 3D visuals based on what your hardware can handle, and other things like anti-aliasing levels or texture filtering modes.
 Plus, you can set up multiple profiles so you can switch between different settings without having to tweak each game every time you play.
 With this level of customization through your graphics card software, you can set up your gaming experience exactly how you like it, all while getting the best performance.

 Frequently Asked Questions